 In Hawthorne Park you can play disc golf, go fishing, or watch for birds along the Little Calumet River.
-See some of the world’s finest instruments at Biggs Violin Shop, or make a splash at Seven Peaks Waterpark—home to a wave pool and 15 water slides.
+See some of the world’s finest instruments at Biggs Violin Shop, or see what life was like in early Porter at the Bailly Homestead and Chellberg Farm sites.

 Pure Pioneer Spirit